drujensen/blog-amethyst/README.md

 I tried to replicate the same file structure as a Rails App.
 There are some minor differences but it should be fairly simple to see how I did this.

+One difference is `/app` is now `/src`.
+I did this to stay closer to Crystal's file structure.

 # Installation

 This project requires Crystal 0.7.6 and a MySQL server installed.